to raise awareness and mobilize action

 The Portico Workforce Housing Solutions

 Portico Workforce Housing solution’s purpose is to provide dignified, safe, affordable, workforce housing for homeless single men who are motivated, qualified, employed and in need of housing but unable to assemble the up-front costs of securing housing independently.
-Currently, we have 1 home which houses 3 men.
-We are on our way to securing a second house.
-Learn more in this PDF or contact Justin LaRosa.
+Currently, we have two homes which house six men.
+Learn more in this report.